kenkit/firebender/README.md

 - dlib
 - jsonpp

-Other tools need to use it are.

-EDIT:I've just bundled my own version of eschalot, you can build your own if you want.
+Official eschalot repo:

 - [Eschalot](https://github.com/ReclaimYourPrivacy/eschalot "Eschalot")

-After building the above open the project file and update your dependancies in visual studio  and build.
-Also download eschalot build and put it in the same directory firebender.exe was generated.

-EDIT:I've just bundled my own version of eschalot, you can build your own if you want.

-Normally firebender will run and display status 1 while waiting for jobs.
+When everything is set ,firebender will  display "waiting for jobs.."

 Flamey Onions will be available on the clearnet in a week or so.

 **I have my hands full, I also have to work on the main system.
-The client works for now improvements to this code are accepted and will be merged if they are okay.**
+Firebender works for now, improvements to this code are accepted and will be merged if they are okay, someone can lets say add shalot and other types of miners.**